 NNYADP Funders: Thank You!

-The NNYADP receives funding through the NYS Legislature through the leadership of the New York State Senate with support from New York State Assembly, Senate and Assembly Ag Committee leaders and members, and NNY regional representatives.
+Funding for the Northern New York Agricultural Development Program is supported by the New York State Senate and is administered through the New York State Department of Agriculture and Markets.
+The NNYADP thanks the New York State Senate and Assembly Agriculture Committee leaders and members, and NNY regional representatives for their support.
 Additional project funds, expertise, equipment, and other support are provided by:

 - Cornell University’s College of Agriculture and Life Sciences